Cognitive Block

 Why These Specific Five?

-4. Challenge rules: Change beliefs creating perfectionism
+4. Challenge rules: Swap out beliefs that feed perfectionism

 References